FionnCL/FionnCL/README.md

-- 👋 Hi, I’m @FionnCL
-- 👀 I’m interested in ... music and programming.
-- 🌱 I’m currently learning ...
-Computer Science, Linguistics and a Language @ TCD.
-- 💞️ I’m looking to collaborate on ... a project of any kind.
+📖 I am a student @ Trinity College Dublin studying Computer Science and Linguistics.
+👨‍💻 Working under Trinity as a Software Developer developing An Scealai, a project by ABAIR.
+🎵 I'm a music fan and my tastes include indie, rock, hip-hip and basically most kinds of music.
-- 📫 How to reach me ... camacholenihanfionn@gmail.com
+💬 You can reach me at camacholenihanfionn@gmail.com